 Joni Murphy is a writer and artist living in New York City.
 Originally from Las Cruces, New Mexico, she has shown and published work in the US, Canada, the UK, Switzerland, Serbia, and Greece.
 Her creative output takes the form of poetry, criticism, curatorial projects, audio, and performance.
 She has an MFA from the School of the Art Institute of Chicago and was an artist in residence with Sound Development City's 2016 expedition to Belgrade and Athens.
 Double Teenage is her debut novel.
 Her second novel, Talking Animals will appear in 2020.
-NONFICTION Where Things Touch: A Meditation on Beauty by Bahar Orang The Nothing That Is: Essays on Art, Literature and Being by Johanna Skibsrud Florine Stettheimer: New Directions in Multimodal Modernism, Edited by Irene Gammel and Suzanne Zelazo Disquieting: Essays on Silence by Cynthia Cruz Before I Was a Critic I Was a Human Being by Amy Fung Dear Current Occupant by Chelene Knight My Conversations With Canadians by Lee Maracle Notes From a Feminist Killjoy: Essays on Everyday Life by Erin Wunker
+NONFICTION Small, Broke, and Kind of Dirty: Affirmations for the Real World by Hana Shafi Where Things Touch: A Meditation on Beauty by Bahar Orang The Nothing That Is: Essays on Art, Literature and Being by Johanna Skibsrud Before I Was a Critic I Was a Human Being by Amy Fung Disquieting: Essays on Silence by Cynthia Cruz Florine Stettheimer: New Directions in Multimodal Modernism, Edited by Irene Gammel and Suzanne Zelazo Dear Current Occupant by Chelene Knight My Conversations With Canadians by Lee Maracle Notes From a Feminist Killjoy: Essays on Everyday Life by Erin Wunker